airi-utcn/AIRi-TV/README.md

 # AIRi-TV

-The  research dissemination system for AIRi.
+BETA version of the research dissemination system for AIRi.
 It's made by a Mixture of Models to generate a conversation based on a research paper, with just 5s of author speech reference, a picture with the author and the article itself.

 Made with ❤️ for the Artificial Intelligence Research Institute at the Technical University of Cluj-Napoca.